-The Board of Directors has determined that the following nine individuals of its total ten members are independent as defined by the listing standards of the NASDAQ Stock Market ("NASDAQ"): Mrs. Glaize and Messrs.
-Byrd, Gilpin, Rinker, Smalley, Stokely, Vickers, Vinson and Wilkins.
-The Board of Directors considered the relationship between the Company and Mr. Byrd, who is the President of a newspaper company with which the Bank advertises, to determine whether he was independent under NASDAQ's listing standards.
+The Board of Directors has determined that the following ten individuals of its total 11 members are independent as defined by the listing standards of the NASDAQ Stock Market ("NASDAQ"): Mrs. Glaize and Messrs.
+Byrd, Gilpin, Rinker, Sevila, Smalley, Stokely, Vickers, Vinson and Wilkins.
+The Board of Directors considered the relationship between the Company and Mr. Byrd, who is the President of a newspaper company with which the Bank advertises, in determining that he was independent under NASDAQ's listing standards.
 There are no relationships between the Company and any other independent director.
 The only Director not considered independent is Mr. Milleson, who serves as the President and Chief Executive Officer of the Company.